 Emeline was pregnant as she left Pueblo, giving birth to a baby girl in October after arriving in Salt Lake in July 1847.
-Emeline was rebaptized on August 8 along with most of the detachments.
+Emeline was rebaptized on August 8 along with most individuals from the detachments.
 The family lived in Old Fort, Heber, and Vernal, Utah as two more children were born.
-Just four years after arriving in Utah, Emeline died in 1851 in Salt Lake City where she is supposedly buried in the Salt Lake Cemetery, but no grave has been located.
+Just four years after arriving in the Salt Lake Valley, Emeline died in 1851 in Salt Lake City where she is supposedly buried in the Salt Lake Cemetery, but no grave has been located.

-Sources: Family Search pid# as of 1 Apr, 2022: LHGJ-HBK
+Sources: Family Search pid# as of January 2025: LHGJ-HBK